-B. Excused Withdrawal Due to Extenuating Circumstances
+b.
+Excused Withdrawal Due to Extenuating Circumstances

-An excused withdrawal ("EW") occurs when a student or their representative is permitted to withdraw from one or more courses at any time due to specific events beyond the control of the student affecting their ability to complete their course(s) in accordance with the requirements of Title 5 Section 55024.
-Such events may include (1) an accident (2) a student's medical condition or an illness in the family where the student is the primary caregiver; (3) a student being subject to immigration action; (4) the release from custody or involuntary transfer, before the end of the term, of a student who is incarcerated in a California state prison or county jail; (5) a job transfer outside the geographical region; or (6) other "extenuating circumstance(s)" beyond the control of the student making course completion impracticable.
-In the case of an incarcerated student, an excused withdrawal cannot be applied if the failure to complete the course(s) was the result of the student's behavioral violation or if the student requested and was granted a mid-term transfer.
-The student shall not be denied an excused withdrawal and shall receive the excused withdrawal symbol ("EW") on their transcript.
+An excused withdrawal ("EW") occurs when a student or their representative is permitted to withdraw from one or more courses at any time due to specific events beyond the control of the student affecting their ability to complete their course(s) in accordance with the requirements of Title 5, Section 55024.
+The student shall not be denied an excused withdrawal (verified, timeline?) and shall receive the excused withdrawal symbol ("EW") on their transcript.